-- Provides frequent joint party representation to protect collaborative works between corporations and universities.
+- Provides frequent joint party representation to protect collaborative works between multiple corporations and universities.

 - Has obtained patent term extension on several patents under 35 USC 156.